Self-Stabilizing Self-Assembly: Methodology

-Moreover, we assume that the tiles to be grouped into two distinct families, each sharing the same set of parameters $a_i, b_i$, and $\omega_i$.
-At the same time, the parameters of both tile families have opposite signs, so that their motion occurs in opposite directions.
+Moreover, we assume that the tiles are grouped into two distinct families, each sharing the same set of parameters $a_i, b_i$, and $\omega_i$.
+At the same time, the parameters for both tile families have opposite signs, so their motion occurs in opposite directions.

-Now, assuming that both tile families contain the same number of tiles, the net tile force $\vec{F}_{nt}$ will converge to zero as the assembly grows.
-On the other hand, the net glue force $\vec{F}_{ng}$ will increase in time as more tiles connected to the seed, recall Eq.~\eqref{eq:Fng}.
-Thus, the resultant $\vec{F}_{nt} + \vec{F}_{ng}$ will the condition~\eqref{eq:detachment} with an increasing size of the assembly.
-Note that torques depicted in Fig.~\ref{fig:minimization} do not introduce any (de) stabilization effects because their sum converges to zero.
-Still, they are necessary for free tiles to follow the unicycle kinematics resulting in an increased mixing of free tiles.
+Now, assuming that both tile families contain the same number of tiles, the net tile force $\vec{F}_\mathrm{nt}$ will converge to zero as the assembly grows.
+On the other hand, the net glue force $\vec{F}_\mathrm{ng}$ will increase in time as more tiles are connected to the seed, recall Eq.~\eqref{eq:Fng}.
+Thus, the resultant $\vec{F}_\mathrm{nt} + \vec{F}_\mathrm{ng}$ will satisfy the condition given by Eq.~\eqref{eq:detachment} as the size of the assembly increases.
+Note that the torques depicted in Fig.~\ref{fig:minimization} do not introduce any (de)stabilization effects because their sum converges to zero.
+Still, they are necessary so that the free tiles follow the unicycle kinematics that results in more mixing of free tiles.